 Check out trends

-Luigi’s Box will give you more actionable insights if you want to see what products are the most popular at the moment and what the trends are.
+Luigi’s Box will give you more actionable insights if you want to see what products are the most popular at the moment and what the e-commerce search trends are.
 You’ll get to know the following:

 - search terms your customers use